 Pacific Union College is committed to maintaining a respectful learning, living, and working environment that is free of discrimination based on sex and sexual harassment and upholding the College's responsibilities under Title IX.
-Acts of sexbased discrimination and sexual harassment, including sexual assault, dating violence, domestic violence, and stalking, are inconsistent with this commitment. strictly prohibited, and intolerable.
-A full and complete record of the College's policy prohibiting sexual discrimination and harassment and grievance procedures are available at www.puc. edu/titleix.
-Printed copies are also available upon request to the Title IX Office.
-Nothing in the policy is intended or should be construed to waive or relinquish any constitutional or statutory rights PUC possesses as a nonprofit religious institution.
+Acts of sexrights PUC possesses as a nonprofit religious institution.
 Neither should the policy be construed to be a replacement or alternative for the criminal or civil justice systems.